MatijaNovosel/downloader/README.md

 # downloader
-An attempt at integrating .NET Core and LAST FM using Electron and Vue.
+Song downloader made with .NET Core and LAST FM using Electron and Vue for the frontend.
 ***
 ![](https://i.imgur.com/xHJPYmP.png)